NadimGhaznavi/Db4E/pages/backup-db.sh.md

 * 7 days of backups are maintained.
 * The script uses the [gitpush.sh utility](/pages/gitpush.sh.html) to push the backups to Github for off-site storage.

 Because the MongoDB backups are in BSON format and are further gzipped, the size is very, very small.
-The size of a full daily backup of the entire DB is only 216 Kb.
+The size of a full daily backup of the entire DB is only about 50K.

 [Back](/)